Lipoprotein A - The Mass Murderer

 Treatment and Effects

 Lifestyle and statins tend to have very little effect on reducing high levels of Lp(a).
+They can reduce other risk, so knowing about the increased risk from Lp(a) can motivate more proactive measures to control these other root causes.

 Small decreases can yield more risk reduction than similar reductions of LDL!